fardilalif/waktu-solat/README.md

-# waktu-solat-api
+# waktu-solat-app
-- Display waktu solat for the day for the specified zone.
+- Display prayer times for specified location.
+- Develop using Vanilla JavaScript
+-
 - The url for this project :https://fardilalif.github.io/waktu-solat/
 - Data in fetch from https://zaimramlan.github.io/waktu-solat-api/